thinframe/applications/README.md

 * Application specific dependency injection container
 * Chained applications
 * Advanced configuration for S2DiC
-* Supports aware interfaces, so when you request a service, it will be automaticaly injected with the needed dependency.
+* Supports aware objects, so when you request a service, it will be automaticaly injected with the needed dependency.

 ##Installation: